 And while you're training, don’t worry if there are setbacks.
-As long as you continue a management program that includes taking puppy out at the first sign he needs to go and offering him rewards, he’ll learn.
+As long as you continue a management program that includes taking your puppy out at the first sign they need to go and offering them rewards, they’ll learn.

 When to Begin House Training Puppy

-Experts recommend that you begin house training your puppy when he is between 12 and 16 weeks old.
-At that point, he has enough control of his bladder and bowel movements to learn to hold it.
+Experts recommend that you begin house training your puppy when they are between 12 weeks and 16 weeks old.
+At that point, they have enough control of their bladder and bowel movements to learn to hold it.

-If your puppy is older than 12 weeks when you bring him home and he’s been eliminating in a cage (and possibly eating his waste), house training may take longer.
+If your puppy is older than 12 weeks when you bring them home and have been eliminating in a cage (and possibly eating their waste), house training may take longer.
 You will have to reshape the dog’s behavior -- with encouragement and reward.

 Steps for Housetraining Your Puppy

 Experts recommend confining the puppy to a defined space, whether that means in a crate, in a room, or on a leash.
-As your puppy learns that he needs to go outside to do his business, you can gradually give him more freedom to roam about the house.
+As your puppy learns that they need to go outside to do their business, you can gradually give them more freedom to roam about the house.

 When you start to house train, follow these steps:

-Keep the puppy on a regular feeding schedule and take away his food between meals.
+- Keep the puppy on a regular feeding schedule and take away their food between meals.

-Take puppy out to eliminate first thing in the morning and then once every 30 minutes to an hour.
-Also, always take him outside after meals or when he wakes from a nap.
-Make sure he goes out last thing at night and before he’s left alone.
+- Take the puppy out to eliminate first thing in the morning and then once every 30 minutes to an hour.
+Also, always take them outside after meals or when they wake from a nap.
+Make sure they goe out last thing at night and before they are left alone.

-Take puppy to the same spot each time to do his business.
-His scent will prompt him to go.
+- Take the puppy to the same spot each time to do their business.
+Their scent will prompt them to go.

-Stay with him outside, at least until he’s house trained.
+- Stay with them outside, at least until they are house trained.

-When your puppy eliminates outside, praise him or give him a treat.
+- When your puppy eliminates outside, praise them or give a treat.
 A walk around the neighborhood is a nice reward.

 Using a Crate to House Train Puppy

 A crate can be a good idea for house training your puppy, at least in the short term.
-It will allow you to keep an eye on him for signs he needs to go and teach him to hold it until you open the crate and let him outside.
+It will allow you to keep an eye on them for signs they need to go and teach them to hold it until you open the crate and let them outside.

 Here are a few guidelines for using a crate:

-Make sure it is large enough for the puppy to stand, turn around, and lie down, but not big enough for him to use a corner as a bathroom.
+- Make sure it is large enough for the puppy to stand, turn around, and lie down, but not big enough for them to use a corner as a bathroom.

-If you are using the crate for more than two hours at a time, make sure puppy has fresh water, preferably in a dispenser you can attach to the crate.
+- If you are using the crate for more than two hours at a time, make sure the puppy has fresh water, preferably in a dispenser you can attach to the crate.

-If you can’t be home during the house training period, make sure somebody else gives him a break in the middle of the day for the first 8 months.
+- If you can’t be home during the house training period, make sure somebody else gives them a break in the middle of the day for the first 8 months.

-Don’t use a crate if puppy is eliminating in it.
-Eliminating in the crate could have several meanings: he may have brought bad habits from the shelter or pet store where he lived before; he may not be getting outside enough; the crate may be too big; or he may be too young to hold it in.
+- Don’t use a crate if your puppy is eliminating in it.
+Eliminating in the crate could have several meanings: they may have brought bad habits from the shelter or pet store where they lived before; they may not be getting outside enough; the crate may be too big; or they may be too young to hold it in.